jindongwang/transferlearning/code/traditional/MEDA/readme.md

 # MEDA: Manifold Embedded Distribution Alignment

 This directory contains the code for paper [Visual Domain Adaptation with Manifold Embedded Distribution Alignment](http://jd92.wang/assets/files/a11_mm18.pdf) published at ACM Multimedia conference (ACM MM) 2018 as an Oral presentation.
-This paper is also lucky to be ranked as Top 10 papers.
+This paper is also lucky to be ranked as **Top 10 papers**.

-## Requirements
+## Usage

-The code is written using Matlab R2017a.
+The original code is written using Matlab R2017a.
 I think all versions after 2015 can run the code.

+For Python users, I add a `MEDA.py` implementation.
+The Python version will need to import GFK module (can be found [here](https://github.com/jindongwang/transferlearning/tree/master/code/traditional/GFK)).
+However, this Python version is only for reference since the graph Laplacian (as exactly in Matlab) is not implemented.

 ## Demo